littlebeanbean7/wine_quality_classification/README.md

 An introduction of the project can be found here.

 ## Project Design
 1. Exploratory Data Analysis was conducted.
-Imbalance nature of data was detected.
-Regrouped wines with quality 3 and 4 into one group; and wines with quality 8 and 9 into one group.
+The imbalance nature of data was detected.
+Recategorized wines from 7 quality classes in to 5 quality group classes - wines in quality classes 3 and 4 were grouped into “quality group 4” and wines in quality classes 8 and 9 were grouped into “quality group 8”.
-2. Oversampling was experimented and ROC AUC was used as the matrix for model selection so as to measure how well the model is classifying each class.
+2. Model performance using data with and without regrouping and oversampling was experimented.
+ROC AUC was used as the evaluation matrix for model selection, with the aim of measuring how well the model is classifying each class.
+For the best model in each experiment, the model performance metrics (especially ROC and Recall) on each wine quality group were examined and compared.

 Altogether four experiments were conducted:

 - Experiment 1: without regrouping
 - Experiment 2: with regrouping but without oversampling using SMOTE